Main Page : About Me : Advice : Articles : Books : Curiosities : Paintings : Photographs : Source of Life : Video

 Fig.74

-Usually, after a special cutting of the crown, the scissors of a gardener do not touch the tree for a half a year!
-These varieties of trees grow very slowly everywhere… except for our domain!
-In the conditions of the action of the psi-field generator our gardeners have to cut the crowns every week, because of the enormous “stubble” which grows in our trees-Bansais in a week!
-Moreover, after the next “hair-cut” new shoots grow so quickly during a week, as they do not grow in ordinary terms during a year!
-Make sure about it, giving a glance at the next picture (Fig. 78)!!!
+Usually, after a special clipping of the crown, the gardener’s secateurs do not touch the tree for half a year!
+These particular varieties grow very slowly everywhere… except for our domain!
+In the conditions caused by the psi-field generator our gardeners have to cut the crowns every week, because of the enormous “stubble” which grows on our Bonsai-trees in just seven days!
+Moreover, after the next “hair-cut” new shoots grow more in a week than they would ordinarily do in a year!
+Look at the next picture, I can assure you that these really are the same trees just one week later (Fig. 78)!

 Cedrus Libany